 Pod Security Policy (PSP) - Was a built-in admission controller that allows a cluster administrator to control security-sensitive aspects of the pod specification.
 PSP was deprecated in Kubernetes v1.21

-Pod Security Standard (PSS) - configurable settings enforcing security at the pod level and preventing privilege escalations.
+Pod Security Standard (PSS) - configurable settings defining the security policies at the pod level and preventing privilege escalations.
 PSS has 3 modes:

 1. Privileged - Unrestricted policy, providing the widest possible level of permissions.
 This policy allows for known privilege escalations.